This committee is no longer active. This webpage provides a record of its activities.

 The MSDI Data Plan for Government Boundaries pertains to the jurisdictional boundaries of Minnesota and the counties, cities, townships, school districts, watershed districts, and tribal governments within it.
 Boundaries for the state and its counties are well established and do not change, but boundaries for cities, townships, and school districts change routinely.

-The plan will document the methods by which government boundaries are recorded as digital data, managed, and maintained; recommend actions and investments needed to ensure maintenance of accurate and current boundary data; and recommend strategies to ensure that like-boundary data, produced by multiple entities, can be easily assembled to minimize duplication of effort and coordinate like processes.
+The plan was intended to document the methods by which government boundaries are recorded as digital data, managed, and maintained; recommend actions and investments needed to ensure maintenance of accurate and current boundary data; and recommend strategies to ensure that like-boundary data, produced by multiple entities, can be easily assembled to minimize duplication of effort and coordinate like processes.

-The strategic plan for addressing this state data need is being developed by a boundaries data workgroup with assistance from the Strategic Plan Committee of the Governor's Council on Geographic Information.
+The strategic plan for addressing this state data need was being developed by a boundaries data workgroup with assistance from the Strategic Plan Committee of the Governor's Council on Geographic Information.

 Boundary data support a variety of government functions, locally and statewide, and serve as visual reference elements for most maps.
 The state relies upon boundaries for purposes that include state aid calculations and voter registration support.
 Accurate boundaries are important for all jurisdictions with taxing authority or are concerned about legal authorities, rights, responsibilities and liabilities.